hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 To support these activities, the following actions have been taken or planned:
 * an app for use by local governments and recycling partners rolled out in 11 cities, with plans to cover all participating cities
 * 84 waste picker Self Help Groups (SHGs) have been established across 18 cities
-* almost 2000 meetings have been conducting in participating cities with local stakeholders including municipal corporations and councils, CSOs, NGOs, educational institutions, corporate partners, waste picker SHGs, recyclers, waste collectors, municipal contractors, etc.
+* almost 2000 meetings have been conducted in participating cities with local stakeholders including municipal corporations and councils, CSOs, NGOs, educational institutions, corporate partners, waste picker SHGs, recyclers, waste collectors, municipal contractors, etc.
 * awareness campaigns promoting segregation of plastic waste at source conducted in 26 Resident Welfare Associations (RWAs) in 5 cities

 **Partnership with Hindustan Unilever in Mumbai**

 The key part of this project was to set up MRFs in Mumbai.
-3 MRFs have been set up and 1 more is in progress.
+Three MRFs have been set up and one more is in progress.
 For all 4 MRFs it is planned to install weighbridges and relevant machinery, obtain insurance for the materials processed and stored, and obtain Maharashtra Pollution Control Board (MPCB) certification.
 So far 336 waste pickers have been onboarded across the MRFs, and there are plans to onboard 650 more.
 MRFs will organise quarterly medical health camps for waste pickers and workshops that will, among other things, increase gender sensitization and raise awareness about Prevention of Sexual Exploitation and Abuse (PSEA).